-2.3 Fuel Cost Policies and Guidelines
+2.3 Fuel Cost Policies and Guidelines Incremental Energy Cost

+The incremental energy cost is the cost in dollars per MWh of providing an additional MWh from a synchronized unit..
+It consists primarily of the cost of fuel, as determined by the unit's incremental heat rate (adjusted by the performance factor) times the fuel cost.
+It also includes operating costs, maintenance adders, emissions allowances, tax credits, and energy market opportunity costs.
+A Market Seller may submit sloped, stepped, or blocked loaded offers into PJM's Markets Gateway system.
+The formula for calculating a sloped, stepped, or block loaded incremental offer are show in Section 2.3.1, 2.3.2, and 2.3.3 below.
 A Market Seller may only submit a non-zero cost-based offer greater than the temporary cost offer methodology if it has a PJM-approved Fuel Cost Policy consistent with each fuel type on which the resource can operate in accordance with Section 2.3.1 of this manual and Operating Agreement, Schedule 2.
 Regulation only resources do not require a Fuel Cost Policy.
 The Fuel Cost Policy will be submitted in MIRA, or other system(s) made available for submission of such data.
 Submission to MIRA, or other system(s) made available is considered submission to PJM and the MMU.
 Market Sellers that offer a schedule with more than one fuel type must ensure that the portion of the offer for each fuel type is in accordance with the PJM approved Fuel Cost Policy.

-2.3.1 Submission of and/or Modifications to Fuel Cost Policies
+2.3.1 Submission of and/or Modifications to Fuel Cost Policies Sloped Offer Incremental Energy Cost